Skip to content

 1. Symlinks lib/ — all submodules symlinked (no clone/configure time)

-5. Clones build objects — copies build/obj/ from the main tree (APFS clonefile on macOS; plain copy on Linux)
+6. Clones build objects — copies build/obj/ and build/generated/ from the main tree (APFS clonefile on macOS; plain copy on Linux)

-6. Configures ccache for cross-worktree reuse — so the worktree builds against the same ccache the main tree populated (see below)
+7. Configures ccache for cross-worktree reuse — so the worktree builds against the same ccache the main tree populated, when ccache is installed (see below)

 Trade-off: If you need to modify library code (lib/), un-symlink that specific directory first (rm lib/<name> && cp -a $MAIN/lib/<name> lib/).

-But ccache only helps across worktrees if it’s configured for it.
+But it only helps across worktrees if it is configured for it.
 The native build compiles with -g (debug info), and ccache’s default hash_dir=true folds the absolute working directory into the cache key — so an object cached while building in the main tree never matches the same source compiled under .worktrees/<name>/.
 Every worktree would start stone cold.

 setup-worktree.sh fixes this once, by writing global ccache config (only when unset, so it never clobbers a value you chose):